John Montgomery (died 1733)

-John Montgomery (died 1733) was an Irish M.P. for County Monaghan, Ireland.
+John Montgomery (died 1733) was an Irish MP for County Monaghan, Ireland.

-He was the second son of Colonel Alexander Montgomery (1667–1722) M.P. for County Monaghan, of Ballyleck, County Monaghan and Elizabeth Cole, daughter of Colonel Thomas Cole of Mount Florence, County Fermanagh.
+He was the second son of Colonel Alexander Montgomery MP for County Monaghan, of Ballyleck, County Monaghan and Elizabeth Cole, daughter of Colonel Thomas Cole of Mount Florence, County Fermanagh.
 He succeeded his father to the Ballyleck Estate when his elder brother Thomas Montgomery (Irish politician) was disinherited for marrying an Englishwoman.

 He commanded a regiment of horse under the Duke of Marlborough.
-He was elected M.P. for County Monaghan, Ireland and sat from November 1727 to August 1733.
+He was elected as MP for County Monaghan, Ireland and served from November 1727 to August 1733.
 He was appointed High Sheriff of Monaghan for 1726.

 He married Mary Coxe, a Maid of Honour to Queen Caroline, wife of King George II of Great Britain.
 Mary Coxe's father was also the Queen's physician and governor of New Jersey, Dr Daniel Coxe.